 The war impacted upon the South Australian government through activities on the Home Front and operational military matters.
 Records about these matters are held in State Records’ collection.

-A number of official committees were established to manage war related activities, including:
+A number of official committees were established to manage war related activities, as follows.

 The State War Council

 The State War Council was established in 1915, its aim being to "…deal with all the various matters, in concert with the Federal War Committee, which are submitted from time to time …”.